Stephanie-Ash/jewellery-art/DEPLOYMENT.md

     if os.path.isfile('env.py'):
         import env
     ````
-* Add the database to databases section in the Django settings file keeping the original database details for development:
+* Add the database to the databases section in the Django settings file keeping the original database details for development:
     ```
     if 'DATABASE_URL' in os.environ:
         DATABASES = {